Otim135/group3-phase2-project/README.md

 2. Production budget has a positive correlation with worldwide gross, though other factors also play a significant role in profitability.

-3. Studios with high output (e.g., Warner Bros, Universal Pictures) tend to dominate in revenue, but not always in ROI, indicating varied profitability.
+3. Movies with high rating tend to dominate in revenue, but not always in ROI, indicating varied profitability.

 ### Pre-requisites: